 You can initialize an array, or leave it uninitialized.
-When an array is initialized, you can define the number of elements in each dimension and the contents of each element.
+When an ARRAY is initialized, you can define the number of elements in each dimension and the contents of each element.
 An uninitialized array has a dimension but no elements.
-The below Figure(a) shows an uninitialized two-dimensional array control with all the elements are dimmed indicating that the array is uninitialized.
+The below Figure(a) shows an uninitialized TWO-DIMENSIONAL array control with all the elements are dimmed indicating that the array is uninitialized.
 The below Figure (b) shows initialized array of two rows and two columns.

 Description: Working and manipulating with Arrays is an important part in LabVIEW development.
 Arrays are very powerful to use in LabVIEW.
 In all your applications you would probably use both One-Dimensional Arrays and Two-Dimensional Arrays.

-On the Front Panel using the Control palette we can create an array as follows (Array, Matrix & Cluster subpalette):
+On the Front Panel using the CONTROL PALETTE we can create an array as follows (Array, Matrix & Cluster subpalette):

-You drag and drop the empty Array on the Front Panel, next you find a Control or Indicator (Numeric, String, Boolean, etc,) and drag it into the empty Array.
+You drag and drop the empty Array on the FRONT PANEL, next you find a Control or Indicator (Numeric, String, Boolean, etc,) and drag it into the empty Array.
 You can create an Array of (almost) any kind of Control or Indicator.

-2D or multidimensional Array?
+2D OR MULTIDIMENSIONAL ARRAY?
 Just drag the mouse in the Index display to the left and increase the dimension.

-All these functions are basic (but very useful) array functions you will probably be using in all your applications and VIs.
+Use the Array functions to create and manipulate arrays.
+The most useful Array functions are:All these functions are basic (but very useful) array functions you will probably be using in all your applications and VIs.

-Task: Index Array.
-This function returns the element or subarray of n-dimension array at index.
+Task: Build Array.
+This function concatenates multiple arrays or appends elements to an n-dimensional array.
+Try the simple example below.
+This example using the Build Array function inside a For loop in order build an array with 10 elements.Task: Index Array.
+This function returns the element or subarray of the n-dimension array at the index.
 It is always useful to find a specific value in an array.
-The Index Array is extendible, so you can drag it out to find more than one elements.
+The Index Array is extendible, so you can drag it out to find more than one element.
 Try the simple example below.